-This new program is of great importance now as protectionist trends are becoming stronger in the U.S. and Europe.
-After the United States withdrew from the Trans-Pacific Partnership Agreement, Japan has constructively and actively taken a major leadership role in what is now termed the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP), with 11 members at present.
-Just recently, a bilateral U.S.-Japan Trade Agreement was signed.
-As the leadership and dynamics of free trade agreements and other trading arrangements evolve, Japan’s role will be more important than ever.
-This program will be a significant part of the Center’s activities in the future.
+This topic is of great importance now as protectionist trends are becoming stronger in the U.S. and Europe.
+After the United States withdrew from the TransPacific Partnership agreement, Japan constructively and actively assumed a major leadership role in what is now termed the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP), with 11 members at present.
+A bilateral U.S.-Japan Trade Agreement was achieved in 2019.